ahmedjoubest/Global-Biodiversity/README.md

 # Features

-## Infrastructure Skill
+## Infrastructure
-- deploye the app on a shiny-server installed on my Debian instance.
+- deployed the app on a shiny-server installed on my Debian instance.
 I used a reverse proxy to point to my DNS (quick method): https://ahmedjouworker.shinyapps.io/Global-Biodiversity/.

 ## JavaScript/UI Skill
-I used custom CSS to achieve the desired visual effect.
-Additionally, I implemented three trivial interactive features for the data visualization using JavaScript:
+Used CSS to achieve the desired visual effect.
+Three trivial interactive features implemented for the data visualization using JavaScript:
 1. **Data Filtering**: Users can filter displayed data by clicking on a specific month or year in the Highcharts bars or lines, using **JS callback functions**
 2. **Area Selection**: Users can draw an area on the map to get a list of all species in that area, along with pictures and the links of observations.
 3. **Area Filtering**: Users can filter data based on species in the selected areas.